-Oracle to require a subscription for Java SE
+Oracle now requires a subscription for Java SE

-If you use the Java SE (Standard Edition) platform, brace yourself.
-As of January 2019, the platform will no longer be free.
+If you use the Java SE (Standard Edition) platform, please be advised:

-This change will affect most, if not all, commercial users of the platform.
+This change affects most, if not all, commercial users of the platform.
 Non-commercial users will have to start paying in January 2020.

 This is a major adjustment and we’re sure you have some questions.
-Here are the most important ones to keep in mind and what you should be doing right now to get ready.
+Here are the most important ones to keep in mind and what you should be doing right now.

-In January 2019, Oracle will require that all commercial users of Java SE purchase an annual Java SE Subscription to obtain any future patches and updates, or other support services, for Java SE release 8 or higher.
+Oracle now requires that all commercial users of Java SE purchase an annual Java SE subscription to obtain any future patches and updates, or other support services, for Java SE release 8 or higher.

-The Java SE Advanced perpetual license offerings are no longer sold or available from Oracle except by special approval on an exception basis.
+The Java SE Advanced perpetual license offerings are no longer sold or available from Oracle except by special approval.

 What do these changes mean for current commercial users of Java SE?